-Therapeutic Recreation Course is an overview of the history, philosophy, concepts, and issues in the field of therapeutic recreation.
+The Introduction to Therapeutic Recreation Course is an overview of the history, philosophy, concepts, and issues in the field of therapeutic recreation.
 The helping nature of the recreation therapist role and the importance of self-awareness within the profession will be addressed.
 The importance of leisure activities and the common barriers to recreation participation are discussed.
 Introductory information will be provided and discussed on a wide range of disabilities, medical conditions, therapeutic support environments, and conceptual models of therapeutic service.

-Upon completion of this course the successful student will have reliably demonstrated the ability to:
+Upon completion of this course, the successful student will have reliably demonstrated the ability to:

 Live Online Students

-This program does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education, Skills & Training.
+This course does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education, Skills & Training.
 As such, it was not reviewed.